vittorioromeo/DiscountCpp/README.md

 #DiscountCpp

-C++11 wrapper for the markdown library "Discount"
+C++11 wrapper for the [C markdown library **Discount**](http://www.pell.portland.or.us/~orc/Code/discount/).

+Currently implements very few functions from Discount, but offers a very easy-to-use interface to quickly convert Markdown to HTML.

 ##Global functions (fire and forget)